 Medical practice variations persist across and within countries.
 For instance:

-- The probability to get a coronary bypass or angioplasty is four to five times higher in Germany, Belgium and the United States than in the United Kingdom (OECD Health Data 2012).
+- The probability to get a coronary bypass or angioplasty is four to five times higher in Germany, Belgium and the United States than in the United Kingdom (OECD Health Statistics 2013).
 Within the United States, the rate of coronary bypass was five times greater in certain hospital referral regions than others between 2003 and 2007, while the rate of coronary angioplasty was up to ten times higher (Dartmouth Atlas, 2010).

 - The percentage of caesarean sections is almost three times greater in Mexico and Italy compared with the Netherlands.
 But within the Netherlands, the percentage of unplanned caesarean sections may vary by four times across hospitals (National Institute for Public Health and the Environment, 2010).